1,000+ Opportunities

 This committee provides an opportunity for students to get involved in community activity, explore the world of philanthropy, and aid in innovation within the school system.
 Students from the University of South Carolina Lancaster (USCL), Andrew Jackson, Buford, Indian Land, Lancaster, Great Falls, and Lewisville High Schools make up the Horizon Education Grant Youth Review Committee.
 Apply for a Horizon Education Grant

-Based on current listing details, eligibility includes: Nonprofit organizations serving Lancaster County, Fort Lawn, and Great Falls, South Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations serving Lancaster County, Fort Lawn, and Great Falls, South Carolina.
+Confirm the full requirements in the official notice before applying.